Updated: 28-08-2025 at 5:30 AM

 The Right of Children to Free and Compulsory Education Act, or Right to Education Act (RTE), is revolutionary legislation passed by the Indian Parliament in 2009.
 This Act guarantees free and compulsory education to all children.

-A unique provision under the RTE Act mandates unaided private schools to reserve 25% of seats in the entry-level class for children from weaker and disadvantaged groups.
+A unique provision under the RTE free education mandates unaided private schools to reserve 25% of seats in the entry-level class for children from weaker and disadvantaged groups.
 Admissions are done through a transparent lottery system.
 By spurring the coexistence of children from all walks of life in private schools, this scheme aims to drive greater social integration.

 Read more: Ayushman Card